 20% of these are those types of sellers, which means, real estate investors, you’re throwing 80% of your leads away right now if you’re not a hybrid or if you’re not working heavily with a real estate agent.

 Real estate agents, listen to that.
-If you want more sellers if you want more listings, one of the best sources for listings is to go work with a real estate investor or become a hybrid agent investor because 80% of those motivated sellers that come through your Facebook Ads, through Google search, and through Carrot.
+If you want more sellers if you want more listings, one of the best sources for listings is to work with a real estate investor or become a hybrid agent investor because 80% of those motivated sellers come through your Facebook Ads, through Google search, and through Carrot.

 80% of those actually want to sell retail.
 And so that’s one of the most underserved lead sources the agents completely ignore and you guys should be going after and we can help you.

 The last part of it here is investors tend to profit two to four or two to five times higher profits per deal on those deals than a real estate agent would gain for commission.